hwya0327/mimiciv-sepsis/README.md

 ## Requirements

-We recommend using the [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution for Python dependencies.
-From this standard distribution, we use both the `os` and `argparse` libraries.
+I recommend using the [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution for Python dependencies.
+From this standard distribution, I use both the `os` and `argparse` libraries.
 All other needed libraries used in this code can be found in `requirements.txt`.

 ## How to use